Dazurashi/hundred-days-of-code/README.md

 ## Day 24
 ### Birthday Invitation Generator
 This program will read invitations from a text file and then create invitation for each person in it.
 Point of this practise was to use paths and manipulate files.

+## Day 25
+### The states of the USA guessing game
+Player is trying to name all 50 states.